mochajs/mocha/docs/index.md

 You should _always_ quote your globs in npm scripts.
 If you use quotes, the [`node-glob`][npm-glob] module will handle its expansion.
-To support popular platforms, you must surround the entire expression with double quotes and refrain from `$`, `"`, `^`, and `\` within your expression.
+For maximum compatibility, surround the entire expression with double quotes and refrain from `$`, `"`, `^`, and `\` within your expression.